Getting Started with HTL getting-started-with-htl

 </div>

-As shown above, the markup that will be included in the script element can contain HTL block statements and the expressions don’t need to provide explicit contexts, because the content of the Handlebars template has been isolated in its own file.
-Also, this example shows how server-side executed HTL (like on the h2 element) can be mixed with a client-side executed template language, like Handlebars (shown on the h3 element).
+The script element’s markup can include HTL block statements without explicit contexts, as the Handlebars template content is isolated in its own file.
+Also, this example shows how server-side-run HTL (like on the h2 element) can be mixed with a client-side-run Template Language, like Handlebars (shown on the h3 element).

 A more modern technique altogether, would however be to use the HTML template element instead, as the benefit would then be that it doesn’t require to isolate the content of the templates into separate files.